grettke/help/help.md

     (setq org-catch-invisible-edits 'error)
     ```

     Though I am not delving deep, it is hard not to want to customize some stuff and perhaps this is the start.
-Even though I enabled this, I don&rsquo;t think that I ever used it.
+Even though I enabled this, I don't think that I ever used it.

     ```emacs-lisp
     (setq org-loop-over-headlines-in-active-region t)